One Day in Malaga: The Ultimate Itinerary with Local Tips

 Is Malaga good for a short break?

 Yes, Malaga is a fantastic city break destination.
-It has beautiful historical buildings, a wide variety of museums, beaches and delicious food.
+It boasts beautiful historical buildings, a wide variety of museums, stunning beaches, and delicious food.
 In addition, it’s a walkable city.
 You can walk to most attractions.

 What should I not miss in Malaga?